-To Engage Employees Break the Performance Management MoldMarch 13, 2020 Blog Post
+Coaching vs. Managing: To Engage Employees Break the Performance Management MoldNovember 10, 2022

 The competition for top talent is fierce.
-Here’s how to engage employees & keep your best staff from flying the coop.
+Here’s how to engage employees and keep your best staff from flying the coop.

-Today’s workers don’t just want to be managed — they want to be coached.
+Modern workers don’t just want to be managed — they also want to be coached.

-In today’s workplace, it’s no longer enough for managers to simply delegate tasks.
+No longer is it enough for managers to simply delegate tasks.
 With five active generations in the workforce — including millennials, the largest slice of the workforce and Gen Z, the fastest-growing demographic in the workforce — much more is expected of today’s leaders, including training and development opportunities.

 While “managers” focus primarily on authority and directing, “coaches” focus on teaching and facilitating, wrote Holly Green for Forbes.
 “In business, we have to be both coaches and managers.
 To lead effectively, we need to know when to wear which hat,” she said.

 Think of coaches and managers as two sides of the same coin: both drive employee efficiency, efficacy, and ultimately performance both on an individual and team level.
 But their roles and approaches differ in a few important ways.